eyereasoner/eye/documentation/blogic.md

 - Expressing disjunctions as antecedent and consequent in logical implications.
 - Explicit scoping of logical quantifiers.
 - Contradiction checks in data and rules (blowing a *fuse* when logical contradictions are found).
-- Foward and backward chaining.
+- Forward and backward chaining.
 - Filtering and templating of output results.

 In order to run a RDF Surfaces script the EYE reasoner needs to be started with the `--blogic` command line option: